hyperledger-gerrit-archive/fabric-sdk-java/README.md

 ### GO Lang chaincode
 Go lang chaincode dependencies must be contained in vendor folder.
- For an explanation of this see [Vender folder explanation](https://blog.gopheracademy.com/advent-2015/vendor-folder/)
+ For an explanation of this see [Vendor folder explanation](https://blog.gopheracademy.com/advent-2015/vendor-folder/)

 ## Basic Troubleshooting